sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/A Human in Monster Clothing.md

 Another moment of silence.

 "Are... we cool?"
 Undyne prodded.
 "That was... there's no need for combat between monsters.
-Besides, I've been hearing you're giving the Snowdin Unit a real workout."
+Besides, I've been hearing you're giving the Snowdin Unit a real workout with your antics."

 His face when the jester looked toward her was full of distrust.
 Eventually he sighed, and nodded.
 "We're... 'cool'.
 For now, for now. *But*," he suddenly snapped, "there is *no need* for combat with *her* either."
 He gestured towrad your sleeping form.

 Undyne glanced at him with widened eyes before, sighing, fixing her gaze on Jevil.
 "Alright... look.
 I have... my own issues with humans, Jevil.
 And... under law, their souls are forfeited to Asgore.
 Simply put, seven human souls put us down here, so seven human souls will break us out.
 Okay?
+That's just how it is.
 But..."

 Her gaze flickered over to you, sleeping more peacefully now, your face nestled against the jester's hip. "... clearly Alphys sees something different in her to want to apply for an exemption, and maybe Asgore does too, who knows.
-I'm here to assess any immediate threat to the Underground from her, especially before Asgore sees her and makes his own decision.
-And, well... even before you arrived, she preferred to use her words more than action, defence and evasion more than offense.
+Asgore sent me here to assess any immediate threat to the Underground from her, especially before he sees her and makes his own decision.
+And, well... even before you intervened in our encounter, she preferred to use her words more than action, defence and evasion more than offense.
+Refused to lay a hand on me...
 So, since I can't talk to her right now...
 Maybe you can fill in some of the gaps for us.
 How is it you're a monster like us, but you're not made of the same, I guess magic?
+Is she the same?
 Is that what makes you and her so...?"
 The captain trailed off, referring to their capability.

 Jevil shook his head. "...We are both Darkners," he began to explain. "'Objects come to life'.
+Monsters yes, born from the Dark.
 Once, I believed that the Card Kingdom, my home, was a real place.
 Alas!
 I am but one in a deck of cards.
 I only have life due to the whims of one spreading Darkness to the Light.
 I was locked up for this revelation!
 Told I was mad, mad!"

-"In my wish to break free of the game I was trapped in, I reached out and used my new knowledge, my new mastery of reality to switch places with a Lightner, one from the 'real' world of our universe.
+"In my wish to break free of the game I was trapped in, I reached out and used my new knowledge, my new understanding of reality to switch places with a Lightner, one from the 'real' world of our universe.
 How was I to know that I would instead reach out to a whole other reality!"
 He gestured toward you, pausing upon realising your head had nestled into his hip.
 After a pause in which the jester felt his cheeks heat up in a blush, he continued on, subconsciously curling his tail around you.
 "Ahem!
 I of course soon found my own way back and chose to hide myself within my signature weapon, the Devilsknife!
 And witnessed how the human I trapped in my place did their best to make a new life, to persevere in the new life she had been forced into!
 One unaware of magic entirely, bonding with monsters and humans alike!"

 "..."
 He paused then, having been about to mention the hero who was possessed and the entity controlling things.
 He had to remind himself that he was arguing for freedom here in this new world.
 Freedom for both him and his companion.
 How best to word this...